earthstar-one/WordFX/README.md

 # Word FX

-WordFX is a registered not-for-profit (501c3) operating from VT | USA.
+WordFX is in process to be recognized as a not-for-profit (501c3) operating from VT | USA.

 It's mission is to provide low or no cost language resources and digital tools to enhance sense-making though global language disambiguation.